 Regardless of the fact that you are not legally married, your long-time partner may be the individual that you want to oversee your estate plan when you become incapacitated or pass away.
-Unfortunately, unmarried spouses do not share the same rights under the law as those that are married.
-It is important to consider naming your partner to certain roles when creating your estate plan if you want him or her to have these rights.
+Unfortunately, unmarried couples do not share the same rights under the law as those that are married.
+It is important for unmarried couples to name their partner to certain roles when creating your estate plan if you want him or her to have these rights.

 An Agent to Make Health Care Decisions on Your Behalf

 An advanced health care directive allows you to give someone instructions about your health care.
 It also allows you to name someone to make health care decisions on your behalf.
 This document is an important part of all estate plans because it allows you to plan ahead for end of life care or for situations where you are unable to make decisions on your own.
 If you want your partner to serve in this role, you have to appoint him or her as an agent under this document.
 Otherwise, unmarried couples do not have an automatic legal right to make these choices for each other.

 Another document frequently used when creating an estate plan is known as a power of attorney.
 In this document, you appoint someone to represent you and act on your behalf.
 The agent, or attorney-in-fact, has the ability to handle any task that you can handle yourself, such as making deposits, paying bills, or selling property.
 This is a significant responsibility, so you should think carefully before appointing anyone—including your partner—to serve in this role.